xmartlabs/react-native-health-link/README.md

 > [!WARNING]
 > This module is currently in **alpha**.
 While it provides core functionality, it is still under active development and may contain bugs.

 A simple way to work with HealthKit on iOS and Health Connect on Android in React Native.
-Access health data like blood glucose, weight, height, heart rate, resting heart rate, blood pressure, oxygen saturation, steps, and more with one interface that unifies react-native-health and react-native-health-connect.
+Access health data like blood glucose, weight, height, heart rate, resting heart rate, blood pressure, oxygen saturation, steps, and more with one interface that unifies @kingstinct/react-native-healthkit and react-native-health-connect.

 ## Installation